tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-millions of offlaners, china in shambles
+China has been in shambles this entire year.
+Tour 1 was fraught with match fixing which culminated in a massive ban wave after Lima.
+LGD quietly kept their head down.
+Perhaps a bit too down because they themselves didn't really have any notable results this year, but it's

-**What would success look like?** first time since 2017 that LGD hasn't been considered favorites. throw a dart at a board and you'll probably hit a TI that LGD were considered favorites
+**What would success look like?** Throw a dart at a board of TIs.
+Chances are you'll hit one where LGD were considered the favorites to win the whole thing.
+This year?
+Definitely not.

 **What to spam in Twitch chat when LGD are winning?** `WASH YOUR FACE`